Ninetalesgh/dndcampaign/vault/dm/session_notes/session_02.md

 person dying, 30 seconds timer, 1 scroll of revivify, patron takes soul if they die.

+Alenna gets reprimanded by Dain for not having enough power for purifications the previous day. (she healed Nyari and one person that fell in the elevator shaft)

 Evil priest begins to cast spell on child, Alenna steps in, alenna gets hit.

 Council with Dain, Merchants, and Academy members want a report from players. (topic of putting evil priest in position of waukeen's chapel comes up as tangent?)